ritiksahni/blog-dev/_posts/2021-01-29-Linux-Filesystem-Guide.md

 __/boot__

 It contains the files which a system requires for booting up.
-Messing up with one of the files in this directory is **not recommended** as it can lead to problems with the boot up of your operating system.
+Messing up with one of the files in this directory is **not recommended** as it can lead to problems while booting up your operating system.

 __/dev__